aragon/sdk/docs/sdk/03-update-security-check/index.md

 - `to` MUST be the DAO address
 - `value` MUST be zero.
 If not, we return `"nonZeroGrantUpgradePluginPermissionCallValue"` / `"nonZeroRevokeUpgradePluginPermissionCallValue"`.
 - `data` MUST contain the `grant` / `revoke` function selector in the first 4 bytes.
 The subsequent bytes MUST be as follows:
   - `where` MUST be the plugin proxy address.
-If not, we return `"invalidGrantUpgradePermissionWhereAddress"` / `"invalidRevokeUpgradePermissionWhereAddress"`.
+If not, we return `"invalidGrantUpgradePluginPermissionWhereAddress"` / `"invalidRevokeUpgradePluginPermissionWhereAddress"`.
   - `who` MUST be the `PluginSetupProcessor` address.
-If not, we return `"invalidGrantUpgradePermissionWhoAddress"` / `"invalidRevokeUpgradePermissionWhoAddress"`.
+If not, we return `"invalidGrantUpgradePluginPermissionWhoAddress"` / `"invalidRevokeUpgradePluginPermissionWhoAddress"`.
   - `permissionId` MUST be `bytes32 UPGRADE_PLUGIN_PERMISSION_ID = keccak256("UPGRADE_PLUGIN_PERMISSION")`.
-If not, we return `"invalidGrantUpgradePermissionPermissionId"` / `"invalidRevokeUpgradePermissionPermissionId"`.
+If not, we return `"invalidGrantUpgradePluginPermissionPermissionId"` / `"invalidRevokeUpgradePluginPermissionPermissionId"`.
-  - `condition` MUST be the empty address.
-If not, we return `"invalidGrantUpgradePermissionCondition"` / `"invalidRevokeUpgradePermissionCondition"`
+  - `permissionName` MUST be `UPGRADE_PLUGIN_PERMISSION`.
+If not, we return `"invalidGrantUpgradePluginPermissionPermissionName"` / `"invalidRevokeUpgradePluginPermissionPermissionName"`

-**TODO** What we are checking with `"invalidGrantUpgradePermissionPermission"` `"invalidRevokeUpgradePermissionPermission"` exactly?

 #### Optional `grant`/`revoke` `ROOT_PERMISSION` Calls